Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 #### 5.3.9 Bad documentation.<br>
 ##### Likelihood: Medium/High   Effect: Medium/Low

-Bad Docmentation is a performance risk that can cause bugs in the program.
+Bad Documentation is a performance risk that can cause bugs in the program.
 It is caused when an individual fails to properly document their methods or classes.
 An example is when a developer fails to properly add comments and JavaDocs to their method.

 The impact of bad documentation is that the method is incorrectly used or that the code is confusing to developers who are editing it.
 These effects could lead to bugs in the program which will increase the work for developers and testers and increase the time/cost of maintaining the program or adding new features.

 To avoid bad documentation, each team member will strive to:
 - Write a JavaDoc comment for every method.
 - Add important comments to their code so that it can be understood by other team mates.
 - Make sure that documentation can be understood by outsiders.

 #### 5.3.10 Injuries due to overwork. <br>
 ##### Likelihood: Medium     Effect: Medium

 Overwork is a physical risk that can, in unlikely circumstances, cause death.
 It is caused when an individual works for an extended amount of time without decent rest or food.
 An example is when a student pulls an all-nighter for multiple consecutive days to finish an assignment or study for a test.

 The more likely impacts of overwork, other than death, are sleeping disorders, anxiety, and a weakened immune system.
 These effects will reduce the work quality of the individual and potentially stop them from working on the project.